Glasgow Corporation Tramways

 The Chief Inspector wore a single-breasted tunic with hidden buttons (or more likely a hook and eye affair) and braided epaulettes, which if anything was even more elaborate than those issued to the inspectors (see below).
 He also wore an elaborate kepi-style cap, but with a simple municipal-device cap badge, probably brass.

 During the Great War, and in common with many other tramway operators, the GCT employed significant numbers of female staff, predominantly as conductresses.
-The first two conductresses were GCT office staff and were issued with a blue skirt, single-breasted green tunic, and a peaked cap, both of which had gold piping.
-The regular conductress recruits were only issued with a jacket and cap (often a male cap as the manufacturer could not keep up the supply of gold trim caps).
-By August 1915, a uniform skirt was issued featuring the Black Watch tartan, and the cap was replaced by a green, straw, wide-brim bonnet.
+The first two conductresses were GCT office staff and were issued with a blue skirt, a single-breasted green tunic with four pockets (with button closures), and stand-up collars; both the jacket cuffs and the collars had gold piping embellishments.
+Headgear took the form of a tensioned-crown peaked cap, which unlike the male equivalent, had two lines of gold piping around the circumference.
+The regular conductress recruits were only issued with a jacket and a cap (often a male cap as the manufacturer could not keep up the supply of gold trim caps).
+These early uniform jackets bore plain buttons rather than the usual GCT titled pattern.
+By August 1915, a uniform skirt was issued featuring the Black Watch tartan, and the tensioned-crown peaked caps was superseded by adark-green, wide-brim straw bonnets.
 At some point baggy peaked caps known as motor caps were issued, possibly as winter wear, the bonnets being reserved for summer use.
 The standard cap badge was used on all the hats.

 During World War II, conductresses were once again recruited; they were provided with long, double-breasted, lancer-style top coats bearing four pairs of buttons and piped lapels.
 It is unclear whether a uniform jacket was worn underneath.
 The long-peaked, military-style field caps bore a small chrome and green enamel cap badge that was only issued to female staff.
 Photographs taken after the war show tram conductresses wearing double-breasted topcoats with lapels, along with a style of hat akin to those worn by air stewardesses of the period; the cap bore the standard green enamel cap badge.